inductiveautomation/ignition-sdk-examples/perspective-component/README.md

 Perspective is a fairly complex system that is seeing regular changes/additions.
 While we consider the APIs 'mostly stable', there will likely be additions and/or breaking changes as it matures.
 As a result, we encourage testing modules against each version of Ignition/Perspective you intend to support.

+#### Standards

+As of the 8.1.4 release, a `ref` is passed down to the component via `emit` (emit props).
+This is required to provide back a reference to the root element of each component, which is used internally by the Perspective module.
+For this reason, the root element of any authored components cannot contain a `ref` property.
+Doing so will override the emitted ref and will not allow your component to properly display any changes to the state of its qualities and may cause the component to throw an error.
+The ref can still be accessed from the component's store, if needed.
+In addition, it is highly recommended that the root element does not change throughout the lifecycle of the component.
+For more information and an example usage, see the `MessengerComponent` from the example components.